Registering Cloudera Hybrid Environments

 • Create New Security Groups

-If you would like Cloudera to automatically create security groups for you and open them to the CIDR range specified.
+If you want Cloudera to automatically create security groups for you and open them to the CIDR range specified.

 • Access CIDR